 Step 3: Study Your Cockroaches & Have Some Fun

 Now we get to the best part of keeping Madagascar Hissing Cockroaches, studying them.
 One day I got bored, so I decided to make my hissers a maze.
 After they completed it the first time, I gave them some yummy carrot as a reward and they ate it right out of my hand!
 Then I tested it again to see if I could train them to do it again.
-You could also run some trials to see how they react to light, how they climb different surfaces, and just relaxing with them in your hand.
-I also named mine, Thomas and Hunter.
+You could also run some trials to see how they react to light, how they climb different surfaces and just relaxing with them in your hand.
+I also named mine, Thomas, and Don Cherry.
 So have some fun.
-If you have any questions, just make a comment, and I will get back to you as soon as possible.
-Happy cockroach keeping.
+If you have any questions, or what you think, just make a comment, and I will get back to you as soon as possible.
+Happy cockroach keeping!